jdevstatic-tutorials/intro-to-text-based/README.md

 the text-based is not.

-Some text-based programming languages being used by these companies are PHP for Facebook UI, while the core is C language.
-For Google, one is Java and the core is still C language.
+Some text-based programming languages being used by these companies, such as PHP for
+Facebook scripting
+while the core is C language.
+For Google, they heavily use
+Java and the core is still C language.

 Limitations of graphical coding:
 1. It will be very slow for a very big project